rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ### RDP to the VM

-To RDP into the machine, we can setup a service.
+To RDP into the machine, we can set up a service.
 Run this command.

 ```powershell
 kubectl apply  -f kubevirt_win2022_svc.yml
 ```

-What it will do is setup a Nodeport connection over port 30000.
-So, to RDP we just have to RDP to our machines localhost port and port 30000 (remember the bit at the start with our kind config file, that was us exposing that port).
+What it will do is set up a Nodeport connection over port 30000.
+So, to RDP we just have to RDP to our machine's localhost port and port 30000 (remember the bit at the start with our kind config file, that was us exposing that port).

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2024/Kubevirt-and-Windows/mstsc.png"><img src="/assets/images/2024/Kubevirt-and-Windows/mstsc.png"></a>